Pedroagrl/Pedroagrl/README.md

   - 🌱 I'm currently studying Python, JavaScript and HTML.

   - 🔭 I'm looking for my first job opportunity.
-My dream is to one day work in Data Science and AI.
+My dream is to one day work in Data Science and IA.

   - 📞 **Contact me by clicking [here](https://www.linkedin.com/in/pedroartur06/)**